Whether you are buying or selling a business, your legal counsel can

 advisors may not realize how much the buyer and the seller want

-that this is a serious-minded transaction and that, unless something
+is a serious-minded transaction and that, unless something completely unanticipated

-to push on an issue that is, normally, not particularly important--and
+on an issue that is, normally, not particularly important--and suddenly, what

-suddenly, what was once a simple transaction now falls apart.
-Unfortunately,
+was once a simple transaction now falls apart.
+Unfortunately, the attorney thinks

-it with their client.
-The damage is done, the other side gets angry,
+without even discussing it with their client.
+The damage is done, the other side

 The use of a professional business broker can, in many cases, alleviate

-this problem.
-The business broker--having been through the process
+The business broker--having been through the process many times,

-many times, usually much more often than any of the attorneys involved--knows
+usually much more often than any of the attorneys involved--knows the pitfalls.

 |